 - 1. If you are not satisfied with the Services received at a particular Plan Facility, or if you have a concern about the personnel or some other matter relating to Services and wish to file a complaint, you may do so by: - a.
-Sending your written complaint to Member Services; - b.
-Requesting to meet with a Member Services Liaison at the Health Plan Administrative Offices; or - c.
+Sending your written complaint to Member Relations; or - b.
 Telephoning Member Services. - 2.
 After you notify us of a complaint, this is what happens: - a.
-A Member Services Liaison reviews the complaint and conducts an investigation, verifying all the relevant facts. - b.
-The Member Services Liaison or a Plan Provider evaluates the facts and makes a recommendation for corrective action, if any. - c.
+A Member Relations Liaison reviews the complaint and conducts an investigation, verifying all the relevant facts. - b.
+The Member Relations Liaison or a Plan Provider evaluates the facts and makes a recommendation for corrective action, if any. - c.
 When you file a written complaint, we usually respond in writing within 30 calendar days, unless additional information is required. - d.
-When you make a verbal complaint, a verbal response is usually made within 30 calendar days. - 3.
-If you are dissatisfied with the resolution, you have the right to request a second review.
-Please put your request in writing to Member Services.
-Member Services will respond to you in writing within 30 calendar days of receipt of your request.
+When you make a verbal complaint, a verbal response is usually made within 30 calendar days.

+3. If you are dissatisfied with the resolution, you have the right to request a second review.
+Please put your request in writing to Member Relations.
+Member Relations will respond to you in writing within 30 calendar days of receipt of your request.